 - Letter of recommendation

-From a college professor, employer, or someone who can speak to your ability to succeed at LC.
+From a college professor, employer, or someone who can speak to your ability to succeed at the University.
 There is no special form required.

 - Personal essay

 Discuss your personal goals and reasons for wanting to attend University of Lynchburg.